ahmadfreijeh/quickode-cli/README.md

 ## Support

-If you encounter any problems or have suggestions for Quikode, please submit an issue on the GitHub project page or contact the maintainer at ahmadbfreijeh@gmail.com
+If you encounter any problems or have suggestions for quickode, please submit an issue on the GitHub project page or contact the maintainer at ahmadbfreijeh@gmail.com

-**Thank you for using Quikode!**
+**Thank you for using quickode!**